• Skip to main content

 The sweet-tart rhubarb base is made with — you guessed it! — rhubarb, granulated sugar, and tapioca to thicken it up.
 A little lemon juice and vanilla extract add flavor without overpowering the rhubarb.

 I keep my oat topping simple, sweet and crunchy.
-And a personal preference: plenty of crisp topping!
+And a personal preference: plenty of oatmeal crisp topping!

 I always want an extra bite of crisp topping when I'm eating rhubarb crisp and so, just like my amazing apple crisp recipe, I load on the topping.